 The organisation is comprised of the Institute for International Criminal Investigations (IICI) and the Institute for International Criminal Investigations Foundation (IICIF).
 IICI is an American 501c(3) tax-exempt corporation incorporated in the State of California.
 IICIF is a Dutch charitable foundation based in The Hague, The Netherlands.

 The People page explains IICI’s day-to-day management and governance structures.

 The IICI is grateful for the continued support of the ICC, ICTY, the MICT and other UN and international organisations in making their staff members available as pro bono trainers on IICI courses.
 We also want to thank Civitas Maxima and other partner organisations for making their staff available to assist as trainers, mentors and moderators.

 The Institute is funded by grants from foundations, government agencies and partner organisations, and donations from individuals.
-The IICI depends on these grants and donations to continue its work and is grateful for the support provided to date, particularly by the Oak Foundation and the Sigrid Rausing Trust, but also by the following since its foundation:
+The IICI depends on these grants and donations to continue its work and is grateful for the support provided to date, particularly by the Oak Foundation, the Sigrid Rausing Trust and, for the Murad Code Project during 2023-26, the Government of Canada through its Global Affairs Canada, but also by the following since IICI’s foundation:

 The Government of Austria, Austrian Development Aide – Uganda Justice Law and Order Sector

 The Government of Denmark, Ministry for Foreign Affairs

 The Government of Finland, Finnish Ministry for Foreign Affairs

 The Government of Canada, Human Security Program